 Define chemical properties and general reactions of amino acids.
-Define and calculate the isoelectric point of amino acids.
+Describe the influence of R group of the amino acids to their chemical properties.
+To classify amino acids based on metabolic fate and nutritional requirements.
+List uncommon amino acids.
+Define and calculate the isoelectric point.
+To explain the peptide bond formation.
 List the physiologically active peptides.